 Click on CONTACTS to communicate with the Mayor, City Council, or Administration.

-Mayor Di An Putnam was elected to her first term as Mayor of the City of Winnemucca in 2006.
+Mayor Richard Stone was elected to his first term as Mayor of the City of Winnemucca in 2018.
 The Mayor is the official head of the City and is elected for a four (4) year term.
 The Mayor presides at all meetings of the Council and votes only in the case of a tie in ordinances, resolutions and other Council actions.
 The Mayor has veto power over the Council’s votes but can be overridden by a 4/5 Council vote.

-The City Council is the governing body of the City of Winnemucca.
+The City Council is the governing body of the City of Winnemucca and exercises a broad range of powers over City affairs and property.
 There are five (5) Council Seats of which all officers serve four (4) year staggered terms.
-City Council Seats 1, 3 and 5 are up for election (in the 2016 general election) while Seats 2 and 4 are up for election along with the Mayoral seat (in the 2018 general election).
+City Council Seats 1, 3 and 5 are up for election (in the 2020 general election) while Seats 2 and 4 are up for election along with the Mayoral seat (in the 2018 general election).
 Candidates run for office and are elected by the electors of the City at large.
-Three (3) members of the Council constitute a quorum and may conduct City business.
-Ordinances and Resolutions require three (3) affirmative votes to pass.
+A majority of all members of the Council constitute a quorum to do City business.
 For more information about the function of the City Council and Council meetings, click HERE.